 Ideal itinerary for one month trip to Japan

 You can visit wherever you want when you have one month to spend in Japan.
 With frequent and fast trains and many domestic flights, you can travel from up north all the way down south.
 Almost nothing is impossible!
-Also, when spending some time at one place, you could get a special long stay rate at some hotels and inns.
+Also, when spending some time in one place, you could get a special long stay rate at some hotels and inns.
 But.. don’t stay at one place and be active to make the most of your time in Japan!